MobilityFirst/GNS/README.md

   * nodejs and npm
   * bundler
 2. Download the repo and checkout the gh-pages branch
-3. Run `bundler install` from the command root directory of the project
+3. Run `bundler install` from the cli in the root directory of the project
 4. Run `bundler exec jekyll serve` to start the web server
 5. View your local site at http://localhost:4000/GNS/

+## Editing content
+For advanced instructions on editing content see the [Jekyll Documentation Theme site](http://idratherbewriting.com/documentation-theme-jekyll/).

+Markdown files for documentation can be found in the `documentation` folder.
+Be sure to include the YAML Front Matter block (enclosed by three hyphens) at the beginning of the Markdown file, as this is what ensures the page is rendered on the site and includes important information like the page title and permalink.

+To create a link to other pages in the wiki use this format: `{{ site.baseurl }}/other_page_permalink/`.
+To link to a page called "Other Page" I would write `[Other Page Link Title]({{ site.baseurl }}/other_page_permalink/)`